Lead Without Depletion

 When we lead from the heart, rather than the checklist or the calendar, we begin to reclaim the energy we’ve been losing to spinning, ruminating, and trying to control what can’t be controlled.

-We begin to lead with presence instead of pressure, and we start to live with integration.
+We begin to lead with presence instead of pressure.